alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 ## Solving the problem

 Principles of brainstorming:
-* deferral of judgement
+* Deferral of judgment
-* quantity breeds quality
+* Quantity breeds quality

 Rules for a brainstorming session:
-* no criticism allowed
+* No criticism allowed
 * Freewheeling -- the wilder the better
-* Nothing should slow the session down.
+* Nothing should slow the session down
 * Combination and improvement of ideas

 Electronic brainstorming:
-* Supported by GSS (group support sytems) software.
+* Supported by GSS (group support systems) software
-* can handle larger size groups
+* Can handle larger size groups
-* contributions are projected on screen and also recorded
+* Contributions are projected on screen and also recorded

 Online communities

-## Analytical attribute approaces: Introduction and Perceptual mapping
+## Analytical attribute approaches: Introduction and Perceptual mapping
 Basic idea: products are made up of attributes -- a feature product change must involve one or more of these attributes.

 Theoretical sequence: feature permits a function which provides a benefit.